lucasCanella/lucasCanella/README.md

  Technology was always huge part of my life, my main sorce of entertainment and study, always loved to play games, to learn about new (and random) things, interact with people around the world... and today it's no diffent!

+ I'm studying to become a Data Analyst at Resilia Educação, a 6 month Data Analytics bootcamp that shows every step of the way to become a Data Analyst Junior.

 ##### :fire: My Stats :
 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=lucasCanella&theme=github-dark-blue&hide_border=true&date_format=j%20M%5B%20Y%5D)](https://git.io/streak-stats)